cindyker/HomeSpawnPlus/DEV_NOTES.md

 HSP leverages Object Relational Mapping (ORM) concepts to avoid hard-coding SQL to store data to a backing database.
-In addition, HSP uses the DAO (data access object) pattern to abstract the data back-end such that new back-ends can be added without having to change any other code - in this way a YAML back-end was added to HSP.
+In addition, HSP uses the DAO (data access object) pattern to abstract the data back-end such that new back-ends can be added without having to change any other code - in this way a YAML back-end was added to HSP with no changes to the majority of the codebase; a new YAML-based DAO layer was written and wired into the StorageFactory with a few lines of code.

 ## Bukkit abstraction